|

 Best woods for offset smokers

-• Oak (I use a lot of post oak)
+• Oak (I use post oak more than anything else.)

 • Hickory